Your most frequently asked questions about funeral etiquette, answered.

 Think modest.
-Steer clear of jeans, trainers, flashy outfits and distracting accessories.
-There’s no need to buy a new dress or suit – just make sure everything is neat, clean, ironed, and tucked in.
-And unless the family states otherwise, stick to dark colours, such as grey, black and dark blue.
+Stay clear of flashy outfits and distracting accessories.
+There’s no need to buy a new dress or suit – just make sure everything is neat and clean.
+And unless the family states otherwise, stick to dark colours.
 Of course, this is entirely dependent on the culture: it’s not always black that signifies death – white, purple, grey, green and yellow may also mark the passage of life.
 It’s always best to check if you’re unsure.

 Turn your phone off

 Not only is texting or checking emails disruptive to your fellow mourners, it can also be a sign of disrespect towards the grieving family, even if that wasn’t your intention.
 And it goes without saying that taking any sort of photos at a funeral – unless the family expressly states otherwise – is a no-no. If photos are part of the service, make sure you check before you share any online.